exterrestris/cvk-list-lr/README.md

-# photo-cvkl-lr
+# CVK List for Lightroom
-Photography Keyword List (Controlled Vocabulary) for Adobe Lightroom
+A controlled vocabulary keyword list for Adobe Lightroom